Our research focuses on the creation and application of new methods for

-Our ultimate goal as geophysicists is to infer the physical properties of the inner
+Our ultimate goal as geophysicists is to understand the inner structure and

-to which a solution might not exist or be non-unique and unstable.
+solution might not exist or be non-unique and unstable.

-We develop methods for solving different kinds of inverse problems using several sets of constraints to
+We develop methods for solving different kinds of inverse problems using

-gravitational fields caused by a tesseroid (a spherical prism).
+forward modeling gravitational fields caused by a tesseroid (a spherical

 A tesseroid discretized using our adaptive algorithm.

-Geoscientists have been doing similar things for decades but with different names and
+the world.
+Geoscientists have been doing similar things for decades, for

-objectives.
-One of these things is called the "equivalent layer technique" in gravity
+example the "equivalent layer technique" in gravity and magnetics.
+Given the

 Spatial data has uncertainties which need to be handled properly.
 There are different

-ways to use uncertainties as data weights for different algorithms, like interpolation
+ways to use uncertainties as data weights for processing.